gonzalofdz/poshli/.github/DEVELOPER.md

  	printf '%s' "String" | base64
  }
  ```
- It value lies in that the function gives to developer a posix-compliant way of solving
+ It value lies in that the function gives to developer a POSIX-compliant way of solving
  a task, although it could also be done as follows:
  printf '%s' "String" | base64
  but is shorter base64_code "String", and after all will be the decision of the final